 Despite frequent changes of management – current incumbent Matjaž Kek has excellent international experience with Maribor and the Slovenian national team – Rijeka began to win silverware again.
 Two consecutive cup wins came in 2005 and 2006 but it wasn’t until 2013 that they again shone in Europe.
 Overcoming VfB Stuttgart in a play-off, Rijeka made the group stage of the Europa League to hold Lyon, Betis and Guimarães to draws at home.

 It was then that the prolific Andrej Kramarić began to get noticed.
 This time beating Standard Liège and Feyenoord at the Kantrida, Kramarić scoring a hat-trick against the Rotterdammers, Rijeka showed their mettle.
-Despite the sale of Kramarić halfway through, the Whites beat Hajduk by a country mile to a runners-up spot in the Croatian top flight in 2014-15.
+Despite the sale of Kramarić halfway through, the Whites beat Hajduk by a country mile to a second spot in the Croatian top flight in 2014-15.
 Kramarić ended the season as top league scorer.
-Albanian striker Bekim Balaj now has the task of filling his boots – and filling the net.

-For league games, tickets are available on the day, entrance around 60kn.
+For league games against lesser teams, ie everyone but Dinamo and Hajduk, tickets are available on the day, entrance around 60kn.

 The HNK Rijeka Fan Shop is to the right of the main entrance at the stadium and keeps Mediterranean hours, closing at lunchtime and reopening at 4pm.
 There’s another shop in the city centre, at P Rittera Vitezovića 1, just tucked in from the river.